 - Residential College staff reviews the applications for eligibility as they are received and notifies residents of their acceptance into the program throughout the spring.

 - SRC residents can search for potential roommates in the online housing portal and will begin making room selections in May

 For More Information

 For housing application and room assignment information, please contact Res Life at 225-578-8663.

 - For Science Residential College eligibility information, please contact SRC staff listed below.

 The Horseshoe Community halls provide everything students need to be successful: offices where faculty advisors hold office hours, classrooms in the building, multiple study spaces, outdoor green space, and large student rooms in a great location on the east side of campus.

-*If the program reaches capacity in the Horseshoe Community Halls, student may be placed in the neighboring hall, West Laville Hall.
+*If the program reaches capacity in Evangeline Hall, students may be placed in the neighboring hall, Annie Boyd Hall.